 My highlights

-- Enjoy the final days of the exhibition over at the Albertina Modern showcasing the creativity of US artist KAWS (until September 27th)
+- Enjoy the final days of the exhibition over at the Albertina Modern revealing the creativity of US artist KAWS (until September 27th), but the museum continues to showcase the movement and illusion in works by Victor Vasarely and Marc Adrian

 - Take a deeper dive into two overpainted works by Johann Baptist Lampi the Elder and the Younger at Upper Belvedere

-- Lower Belvedere begins its solo exhibition for the artist and educator Erika Giovanna Klien (from September 18th), an important proponent of Viennese Kineticism
+- Lower Belvedere begins its solo exhibition for the artist and educator Erika Giovanna Klien (from September 18th), an important proponent of Viennese Kineticism, and continues its solo exhibition for Erna Rosenstein

 - The Technisches Museum gets us thinking about resource use in modern life and how we might make better use of materials in ways that go beyond recycling